light-14/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This is the README.md file for 0x05-pointers_arrays_strings
+This is a directory that contains ALX Software Engineering Project on Functions, Arrays and Pointers